kosuketakei/memo/README.md

-# Memo App for iOS Mobile created in ReactNative
+# Memo App for iOS Mobile Created in ReactNative
+Memo app is extremely simple memo-todo app for iPhone.
+You can create and delete memos and todos very easily with simple look.
+Memo and todo lists are stored in your device.
 ## Environments
 npm:6.14.5
 Expo:3.22.1